-November is almost over and it’s often stated that November is the start of a historically strong period for the U.S. markets.
-This is a well known seasonality period which runs from November to May.
-Look back, it sure seems true this time around.
+We are now entering a traditionally strong season for the stock index market.
+This is a well known seasonality period.
 In this article I would like to take a closer look at the seasonality bias which so many investors and traders talk about.

 I decided to test the strategy on the S&P cash index going back to 1960.
 The following assumptions were made:

-- Volatility is estimated with a three times 20-week 40 ATR calculation.
+* Volatility is estimated with a two times 20-week ATR calculation.
 This is done to normalize the amount of risk per trade.

 From here we can plug into the input values the buy month (November) and sell month (May).
 Doing this we generate the following equity graph: